OpenVidu/openvidu.io-docs/docs/demos/openvidu-classroom.md

 mvn clean package exec:java
 ```

-Go to [https://localhost:5000](https://localhost:5000){:target="_blank"} to test the app once the server is running.
-The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of <i>openvidu-server</i> when you first try to join a video-call.
+Go to _[`https://localhost:5000`](https://localhost:5000){:target="_blank"}_ to test the app once the server is running.
+The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a video-call.
 To test two users in the same computer, use a standard window and an incognito window.

 <div class="row no-margin row-gallery">
   <div class="col-md-4">